-Ryan J. Pemberton is a writer and editor living in Seattle, working for the Graduate Theological Union (Berkeley, California).
+Ryan J. Pemberton, a writer and editor living in Seattle, works for the Graduate Theological Union in Berkeley, Calif.

 Posts By This Author

 Where Did the Science and Religion Rift Come From?

 ON A RECENT morning run, I saw a yard sign that began, “We believe ...” and included a list of creedal-like commitments.
 One stood out: “Science is real.”

 Science?
 I thought.
 Does belief in science really need front-yard creedal affirmation?